anirudhshankar99/DeepLense_SR/README.md

 ## 6. Perspective

 * A potential upgrade could be the integration of a feature loss demonstrated above in a transformer architecture, as it would then also benefit from the transformer's capacity to study positional encodings.
-* An upgrade in a different approach would be the Physics-Informing of the SR architecture, as suggested HERELINKITDONTFORHET.
+* An upgrade in a different approach would be the Physics-Informing of the SR architecture to be able to handle less perfect datasets.

 ## 7. Bibliography